 Every January, the Alumni Board sends out a notice to alumni about board vacancies.
 All alumni are invited to consider petitioning with preference given to candidates who bring diverse experiences and perspectives to the position and contribute to increasing alumni engagement.
 Alumni who have previously submitted petitions will be considered.
 Board members serve three-year terms beginning July 1.
 The board should reflect the diversity of the Alumni Association, demonstrate volunteer service to Whitman and represent various class years, geographical areas and interests.

 The alumni board meets in Walla Walla two times per calendar year and via conference call in between.
 Attendance is required at meetings and expected at local area events.
-Deadline to submit documents related to petitioning is March 15, 2020 c/o Nancy Mitchell, director of alumni relations, at email@example.com.
+Deadline to submit documents related to petitioning is March 15, c/o Jennifer Northam '91, director of alumni relations, at email@example.com.